Ro-Ware/IdentityValidator/README.md

 - printidentitylowargs
     - printidentity does not have the prefix arg
 - identitycheck
-    - MoreUNC's getthreadidentity function used
+    - MoreUNC's getthreadidentity function used to tell if the identity is being faked or not

 # Credits
 - UNC NamingStandard: UNCCheckEnv @ https://github.com/unified-naming-convention/NamingStandard/blob/main/UNCCheckEnv.lua